machariamuguku/machariamuguku/README.md

 ### My Passions 💪🏿

 I'm passionate about Mental Health, Public Transport, and Governance.
-I chase trails, hills, and mountains, and ~~try to~~ practice Minimalism.
+In my spare time, I chase trails, hills, and mountains, and ~~try to~~ practice Minimalism.

 ---